 Solutions that solve nothing

 Legislators today behave much the same way.
-Laws which could never garner enough votes to pass in the first 90 days of session suddenly have a chance to pass once they make it past Day 90 and legislators justify giving a bill less scrutiny on the grounds that they are already passed the 90 Day deadline and need to rush things to avoid violating the deadline even further.
+Laws which could never garner enough votes to pass in the first 90 days of session suddenly have a chance to pass once they make it past Day 90, when legislators justify giving less scrutiny to legislation on the grounds that they are already so pressed for time.

-However, all such punishments, if applied to all legislators indiscriminately, will be used by some legislators against other legislators, just like extended summer sessions were used against legislators involved in the commercial fishing industry in times past.
+However, all such punishments, if applied to all legislators indiscriminately, will be used by some legislators against other legislators to force them to vote against the interests of those they represent, just like extended summer sessions were used against legislators involved in the commercial fishing industry in times past.

 The only “penalty” that all legislators understand is the prospect of being replaced in the next election.
 No amount of lesser penalties will fix what is broken in Juneau as long as politicians believe they will continue to be re-elected.
-In fact, the more likely outcome is that any such penalties will simply be used by wealthy, retired politicians to threaten those politicians who still have to work outside the legislature to feed their families, which will make the problems in Juneau even worse.
+In fact, the more likely outcome is that any such penalties will simply be used by wealthy, retired politicians to threaten those politicians who still have to work outside the legislature to feed their families, which…if you think about it…will make the problems in Juneau even worse.

 Alaskans must always keep in mind that the legislature itself makes no decisions and is responsible for nothing.
-Only individual legislators cast votes and are responsible for the consequences of those votes.
+Only individual legislators cast votes and can be responsible for the consequences of those votes.
 Only individual legislators can be held accountable for the decisions that they make on your behalf.

 Continuing to ignore Alaska’s 90-Day Session Law is not an acceptable solution.
 Legislators should either repeal the 90-Day Session Law outright, or adjust the session calendar to implement the 90-Day Deadline.

-I proposed House Bill 371 and House Concurrent Resolution 24 this year to prevent future legislatures from repeatedly calling back to back special sessions, a process that last year led to the legislature being in session continuously for 196 days.
+I proposed House Bill 371 and House Concurrent Resolution 24 to prevent future legislatures from repeatedly calling back to back special sessions, a process that led to the legislature being in session continuously for 196 days.